MU-Data-Science/GAF/VariantKG/README.md

 # Running VariantKG

-To run our tool, VariantKG, we recommend using Cloudlab.
+To run our tool, VariantKG, we recommend using Cloudlab and Visual Studio Code.
 Once you have cloned the repository, please install SnpEff, vcf2rdf and Blazegraph and then navigate to VariantKG/codebase and run:

     $ cd /mydata/GAF/VariantKG/codebase
     $ pip3 install -r requirements.txt